z4ce/k8s-cloud-init-clone/README.md

 # Cloud init clone
 These scripts let you take a cloud builder image and instantiate it and join it to an existing CAPV managed kubernetes cluster.
 You might find this useful if you want a VM outside of cluster api management to attach specialty hardware.
 #Prereqs
-1. kubeadm, kubectl, govc, jq installed
+1. kubeadm, kubectl, govc, jq installed and in your $PATH
-2. kubectl targetting your desired destination cluster
+2. kubectl targeting your desired destination cluster

 # Using
 1. Set your GOVC environment variables like